-The Law Enforcement 300 course will provide an overview of police, courts and corrections through a blending of rigorous academics and experiential activities, as well as physical and mental fitness.
+The Law Enforcement 200 course will provide an overview of police, courts and corrections through a blending of rigorous academics and experiential activities, as well as physical and mental fitness.
 It will introduce advanced rules, regulations and standards that students will need to embrace to be successful.
 The course will also prepare students for entry into a college level course (CJ 101) with Onondaga Community College.
 Students will understand how law enforcement integrates into Incident Command Systems through certification in the Federal Emergency Management Agency in two courses.
 The higher level class standards and certifications will drive academic rigor and lay the foundation for success in understanding the criminal justice system and how police and law enforcement integrate with courts and corrections.
 Students will review court cases and outcomes as they relate to law enforcement at the local, state and national levels.
 Students will be introduced to case law, criminal justice agencies, tactics, procedures and techniques through a wide network of supporting organizations.
-Students will prepare for the written and practical aspects of the National certification Precision Exam for Law Enforcement.